Insights, Products

-Text messaging has evolved a lot since the first one was sent 30 years ago.
+Text messaging has evolved a lot since the first one was sent over 30 years ago.
 And MMS messaging has been a significant advancement in this domain, allowing users to send multimedia content like images, videos, and audio clips alongside text.
 But what exactly sets MMS texting apart from its predecessor, SMS?
 Do you know the difference?

 MMS and SMS are texting technologies that are quite similar at first glance.
 But they have some key differences that set them apart.
 Here we will define what MMS is, we’ll compare the two, detail the ways MMS messaging can support your business goals, and show you some examples of popular use cases.